Instructor Information and Grossmont College | Photography Course Policies

 It is expected that all assignments are executed and turned-in for evaluation on the assigned date at the start of class.

-Assignments completed late after the assigned evaluation date will not be accepted unless prior arrangements have been made with the instructor before the assignment due date in consideration of extenuating circumstances (extreme emergency situation).
+Assignments completed late after the assigned evaluation date will not be accepted unless prior arrangements have been made with the instructor before the assignment due date in consideration of extenuating circumstances and with timely communication with the instructor (i.e. extreme emergency situations, including illness, personal/family care and bereavement matters).